Tree Health Matters: Tips to Spot Trees at Risk of Falling

 Leaning Trunk or Crown

-One of the first signs to watch out for is a leaning trunk , or crown.
-If the tree’s trunk isn’t horizontal or the crown is tilted in one direction, it could indicate that the tree is at risk of falling.
+One of the first indicators to be aware of is a leaning trunk , or crown.
+If the trunk is not horizontal or the crown is tilted in one direction, it could indicate that the tree is in danger of falling.

-Another thing to look for is cracks or cavities in the trunk.
-These could weaken the tree’s structure making it susceptible to fall.
+Another thing to look for are cracks or holes inside the trunk.
+They can weaken the structure of the tree making it susceptible to fall.

 Dead or Dying Branches

-Dieing or decaying branches could be another red flag.
-They can fall apart and cause damage to the property or to people, and they can also attract pests that can further weaken the tree.
+The dying or dead branches can be a further red flag.
+These branches can break off and cause harm to the property or to people They can also attract pests that can further weaken the tree.

 Root of the issue